Agungvpzz/Survival-Analysis/README.md

 # Telco-Churn-Survival-Analysis

 ## 1. Introduction
 In this repository, I will conduct survival analysis using Python, utilizing Plotly for interactive data visualization.
 The analysis will include exploratory data analysis, survival function estimation using the Kaplan-Meier method, and hazard modeling with the Cox Proportional Hazards model via CoxPHFitter from the lifelines package.
-Additionally, I will improve the model's accuracy by integrating XGBoost predictions while ensuring that both survival target variables—Churn and Tenure—are fairly excluded.

 ## 2. Business Understanding